 - If you cannot get released because your family cannot pay the bond or the Judge denies the bond, then we will work hard at preparing you for the final hearing.

 - We will prepare the country conditions reports that support your claim and write a good brief that argues the law of why you should be granted asylum.

-We, at the Law Offices of Alice Vacek Aranda PLLC work hard at presenting the strongest possible case for each and every asylum seeker.
+We, at the Law Offices of Alice Vacek Aranda PLLC, an immigration attorney in Arizona, work hard at presenting the strongest possible case for each and every asylum seeker.
 Alice Vacek Aranda, Esq. has a Master’s Degree in History and she has studied and understands the conditions in Latin America and Africa and other hotspots in the world.